himmelblau-idm/site/mkdocs/docs/reference/himmelblau-conf.md

 fi
 ```

-* **enable_experimental_policy_application**
+* **apply_policy**

-  A boolean option that enables the experimental application and enforcement of Intune policies for the authenticated user.
+  A boolean option that enables the application and enforcement of Intune policies to the authenticated user.
 By default, this option is disabled.
 ##### EXAMPLES
-enable_experimental_policy_application = false
+apply_policy = false

-#### enable_experimental_intune_custom_compliance

-  A boolean option that enables support for Linux Intune Custom Compliance policies.
-This feature is experimental and not yet fully functional.
-While policy settings should be applied locally, the compliance status is not reliably reported to Intune, and failed policies do not currently block authentication.
-By default, this option is disabled.
-This option requires `enable_experimental_policy_application = true`.
-##### EXAMPLES
-enable_experimental_intune_custom_compliance = true

 #### authority_host